instacart/lore/README.rst

 **IO**

-- lore.io.connection.Connection.select() and Connection.dataframe() can be automatically LRU cached to disk
+- :python:`lore.io.connection.Connection.select()` and :python:`Connection.dataframe()` can be automatically LRU cached to disk
-- Connection supports python %(name)s variable replacement in SQL
+- :python:`Connection` supports python %(name)s variable replacement in SQL
-- Connection statements are always annotated with metadata for pgHero
+- :python:`Connection` statements are always annotated with metadata for pgHero
-- Connection is lazy, for fast startup, and avoids bootup errors in development with low connectivity
+- :python:`Connection` is lazy, for fast startup, and avoids bootup errors in development with low connectivity
-- Connection supports multiple concurrent database connections
+- :python:`Connection` supports multiple concurrent database connections

 **Serialization**